arbor-sim/arbor/doc/tutorial/nmodl.rst

            # gid 0 is purely a source
            if gid == 0:
                return []
-           # gid 1 has an incoming connnection from gid 0
+           # gid 1 has an incoming connection from gid 0
            # any spike dispatched to syn will trigger NET_RECEIVE on expsyn with weight=0.01
            return [A.connection((0, "det"), "syn", 0.01, 5 * U.ms)]